Breastfeeding Tips for a Smooth Breastfeeding Journey

 Help your baby get a good latch

 Breastfeeding should not be painful.
 If it’s causing pain, there is a possibility of a poor latch, which could injure the nipple.
 Not all babies are natural latchers; assist your baby to latch the correct way with a wide-open mouth and strong suckling motion.
-As a new mother, you may not be used to the ‘sore’ feeling caused by frequent latching, thus it is important to invest in a good nipple cream (breast milk itself works as a natural nipple cream!) and ultra-soft KeaBabies Organic Bamboo Nursing Pads to soothe your nipples.
+As a new mom, you may not be used to the ‘sore’ feeling caused by frequent latching, thus it is important to invest in a good nipple cream (breast milk itself works as a natural nipple cream!) and ultra-soft KeaBabies Organic Bamboo Nursing Pads to soothe your nipples.
+Some moisturizing breast creams are also good for preventing or minimizing the appearance of stretch marks on the breast, aside from the soothing properties they have.

 Make yourself comfortable

 When you are breastfeeding, your body actually requires more calories than when you are pregnant.
-So don’t be shocked by your sudden increased appetite!
-Take a balanced diet consisting of protein, calcium, fruits, and vegetables.
+So don’t be shocked by your sudden increased appetite while nursing baby!
+Take a balanced diet consisting of protein, calcium, whole grains, fruits, and vegetables.
 Remember, a well-fed mommy means a well-fed baby.
-It’s even better if you continue with your prenatal supplements to replenish your body.
+It’s even better if you continue with your prenatal vitamin to replenish your body for better breast milk supply.

 Drink plenty of water